narnaud/clink-terminal/README.md

 ![](assets/prompt.png)

 > [!NOTE]
-> Probably one of the best feature of the prompt is that the git status is asynchrone, so you never have to wait for it to finish before being able to enter a command.
+> Probably one of the best features of the prompt is that the git status is asynchronous, so you never have to wait for it to finish before being able to enter a command.

 ### Aliases and Commands